HighPoint/opencv-object-detection-on-aws-lambda/README.md

 &nbsp;

+3) Select a photo.
+Either select one of the stock photos or upload your own.
+Select "Detect," if you upload your own image.

-7) Congratulations!
+4) Congratulations!
 It's that easy.

 &nbsp;